 Less known remedies

 - Apply clay poultices in affected areas.
 This will help improve circulation, reduce swelling, and help deal with varicose veins.

 - Soak feet and hands in hot water with pepper every night.
 This is an ancient remedy that helps stimulate circulation in your arms and legs.

 - Soak hands and feet in ginger root.
 Mix a spoonful of ginger powder into two liters of hot water.
 Then submerge the affected parts of your body in the mixture.

 - Pour a cup of fresh mint into a gallon of recently heated water.
 Then insert feet and soak for 15 minutes, drying them well after.

 - A rosemary, elderberry, horsetail, burdock, and comfry bath.
 Add a fistful of these herbs into a big pot of boiling water, let stand for 30 minutes, and strain before adding to bath water.
 Bathe for 15 minutes and then wrap yourself in a towel for another 10.

 - An onion bath.
 Boil two kilos of onion in 10 liters of broth.
-Then add the broth to the bathtub with warm water, and bathe yourself in it for ten minutes.
+Then add the broth to the bathtub with warm water.
+Bathe yourself in it for ten minutes.

 All of these traditional remedies are great for relieving symptoms.
 They’re also a great way to stimulate arm and leg circulation, which will improve circulation to the rest of the body too.